tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 ## The Battery Service
-Now we have registered our battery device as a device for the embedded-services power policy, but the `battery_service` knows how to use a battery specifically, so we need to register our battery as a 'fuel gauge' by that definition.
+Now we have registered our battery device as a device for the embedded-services power policy, but the `battery_service` also knows how to use a battery specifically to read the charge available, so we need to register our battery as a 'fuel gauge' by that definition.

 ### The fuel gauge
 The battery service has the concept of a 'fuel gauge' that calls into the SmartBattery traits to monitor charge / discharge.